-A panel of college football experts creates a Watch List of approximately 50 players.
-Additionally, Louisville Sports Commission (LSC) staff and outside experts select and recognize outstanding performers each week during the course of the season.
-Press releases are distributed to sports journalists throughout the nation and to sports information directors at all FBS schools, and are posted on www.paulhornungaward.com.
+Louisville Sports Commission (LSC) staff and a panel of college football experts create a pre-season Watch List of approximately 50 players.
+During the season, LSC staff and the experts select and recognize outstanding performers for the weekly Paul Hornung Award Honor Roll.
+Names are added to the Honor Roll as the season progresses based on performance.
+LSC staff creates and distributes press releases to sports journalists throughout the nation and to sports information directors at all FBS schools.
+The releases are posted on www.paulhornungaward.com.

-Mid-November – List of candidates supplied to Paul Hornung Award Selection Committee
+- November 12 – List of candidates provided to Paul Hornung Award Selection Committee

 To be eligible, during the selection process a candidate must be in good standing and eligible on his team, eligible with the NCAA and play significant time during most or all of the season.
 Decisions regarding student-athlete status for the Award will be made by the LSC staff and Advisory Committee.
-In addition to starting or playing significant downs on offense or defense, candidates will be measured by performance from among one or more of the following:
+In addition to starting or playing significant downs on offense or defense, candidates will be measured by performance from among the following criteria:

 - Play multiple positions on offense and/or multiple positions on defense

-- Play a significant role on special teams
+- Start as a position player on offense or defense and play a significant role on special teams

-- Perform as a two-way player who starts either on offense or defense, and is used on the other side of the ball in some impactful capacity
+- Perform as a two-way player who starts either on offense or defense, and is used on the other side of the ball in some meaningful capacity

 The Paul Hornung Award Selection Committee is comprised of college football experts from around the country:

-- Mike Archer, College and professional football coach
+- Mike Archer, former college, CFL and NFL football coach

-- Tim Brando, CBS Sports play-by-play announcer; host College Football Today
+- Tim Brando, FOX Sports play-by-play announcer; host College Football Today

 - Christine Brennan, USA Today national sports columnist; author; commentator ABC News, Fox Sports Radio, ESPN